 Austin Johnson, Pedro Pinera Rodriguez, and Mahdi Ghavidel Sedehi

 Exhibition Curator: Catty Dan Zhang

 Video: Ben Premeaux

 Photo credits: Toby Shearer, Milad Rogha

-VENTS is an immersive exhibition installation designed for “SEE-ING: The Environmental Consciousness Project” at University of North Carolina at Charlotte.
-Visualizing fluctuations of air movements elsewhere, it is designed as an ephemeral memorial of environmental catastrophe, rethinking the spectatorship in contemporary exhibitions.
+VENTS is an immersive exhibition installation designed for “SEE-ING: The Environmental Consciousness Project” at University of North Carolina at Charlotte; a responsive environment that relates the moving air at separate locations using real-time data transmission.

-At eight feet above the floor, a grid of suspended umbrellas emits a “rain” of air puffs.
+At eight feet above the floor, an array of suspended umbrellas emits a “rain” of air puffs.
 Each umbrella module consists of a pair of kinetic mechanisms with embedded LEDs reacting to computed environmental data.
-The data input hybridizes the real-time local wind speed with a recorded data set of the Hurricane Florence during a seven-day period.
 These invisible “breezes,” felt on the skin, become visible as rings of colored droplets of fog and light.